abanzer/gnuradio-docker-env/README.md

 This repository contains a quick and easy setup for GNU Radio (GR) development on a reproducible Docker-based environment.
-The configuration was tested on macOS Big Sur with Docker Desktop v3.4.0 on Apple Silicon (M1).
+The configuration was tested on Ubuntu 20.04 with Docker Desktop v3.4.0.
 However, it can easily be adapted to other platforms.

 The goal in this setup is to separate the roles of the host and the Docker